ben3347/cloud-native-project/README.md

 - Eleanor Burke
 - Sean Okpoebo
 ## Full description of the project, design, and architecture.
 This project aims to provide users with a convenient platform to access movie reviews and statistics.
 Think of it as a simplified version of Letterbox.
 With AI-generated reviews and data pulled from an external API, users can quickly find the information they need about their favorite movies.
-Data will be combined into a blog post like UI
+Data will be combined into a blog post like UI.

 * **Review Microservice (Container 1)**: Requests information from an AI to create a movie review from online ratings and summaries of the requested movie.

 * **UI (Container 2)**: A ghost UI will allow users to search a movie title in the search bar.
 If the movie is availible, the UI will show the blog post that container 4 made.

 * **Movie Information Microservice (Container 3)**: Every 10 minutes of the program running a movie from the top 50 lifetime gross movies is randomly resquested.
 The Movie Information MS retrieves information about requested movies from OMDB API.
 This MS will have a manual post function for the presentation, which requests the top 5 lifetime gross for the purpose of the presentation.
 There will be provisions to prevent movies from being requested multiple times.
+The information retrieved from OMDB API is added to movieDB.json which has a restFUL API associated with so the other Microservices can access the information.

 * **Blog Post Microservice (Container 4)**: Combines information from the Movie Information MS and the Review MS to create a single blog post.
 The blog post will be added to ghost.